hapax/hapax.github.io/assets/boring.md

 where $a/b$ is a fraction in lowest terms with $b > 0$ (so the sign is determined by $a$).
+Once again, there may be multiple minimisers, but only a finite number so we can choose the smallest.
+We conclude there are no boring rationals.

 #### Boring real numbers

-This may make us rather confident that there are no boring real numbers.
+This may suggest there are no boring real numbers.
+We should be able to find some function with a finite number of minima, right?
+I'm going to argue *no such function exists*, and then explain why it might actually exist, depending on which axioms of set theory we use.